ryokiti0104/tourism-demand-forecast-japan/README.md

 - **Foreign Guest Nights (`foreign_guest_nights`)**
   Number of guest nights by international visitors (inbound tourism demand)

-## Methodology

-The forecasting model uses **SARIMAX (Seasonal ARIMA with exogenous variables)**.

-SARIMAX was chosen because:

-- Tourism demand has **strong seasonality**
-- Exchange rates and search trends can be included as **exogenous variables**
-- It is widely used in **economic time-series forecasting**

-Model inputs include:

-- Lagged visitor arrivals
-- Exchange rate indicators
-- Google search trends

----

 ## Visualization
 ### Visitor Arrivals